Children can learn so much from playing with toys! Whether it’s a doll, workbench or pretend play kitchen set!

 Let me assure you that boys playing with dolls is absolutely a good thing!

-It’s one of the best ways a child can practice pretend play and thus develop his language (and nurturing) skills.
+It’s one of the best ways a child can practice pretend play and thus develop their language (and nurturing) skills.

 Why Should Boys Play With Dolls?